 There are many different service opportunities for groups and families.
-Examples of some of the opportunities are Meal Service, Housekeeping, Thrift Store, Work Projects, and Recreation Night.
+Examples of some of the opportunities are Meal Service, Housekeeping, Store + Donation Center, Work Projects, and Recreation Night.
 For more information, use the Advanced Search ‘Group-friendly’ option to narrow down your results.
 If that doesn’t get you results you are looking for, contact us with the following information: Date/day of the week of interest, timeframe to serve, group size, and ages of volunteers (if under 18).

 There are many different volunteer opportunities available during the evenings and on weekends for individuals, families, and groups.
-During the evenings, Meal Service, Recreation Night, and Praise & Worship opportunities may be available.
-On the weekends, there may be Housekeeping, Work Projects, and serving at our Thrift Store.
+During the evenings, Meal Service, Recreation Night, and Praise & Worship opportunities are available depending on the calendar.
+On the weekends, there may be Housekeeping, Work Projects, and serving at our Store + Donation Center.
 For more information, use the Advanced Search ‘By Date’ option to narrow down your results.
 If that doesn’t get you results you are looking for, contact us with the following information: Date/day of the week of interest, timeframe to serve, group size, and ages of volunteers (if under 18).

 Age requirements are dependent upon the volunteer opportunity.
 All volunteers under the age of 18 must be accompanied by their parent or an adult chaperone.
 We require at least one adult chaperone for every 5 children.
 Parents please use discernment when bringing a minor to volunteer.
 Ages will also be listed on each position description on our website, but below is general information in regards to the different opportunities and minimum age requirements: